Audited Media Association of Australia (AMAA)

-The Audit Bureau of Circulations (ABC) was formed in 1932 to audit paid for print sales of magazines and newspapers, allowing publishers of newspapers and magazines to report their verified paid sales.
+The ABC was formed in 1932 to audit paid for print sales of magazines and newspapers, allowing publishers of newspapers and magazines to report their verified paid sales.
 Members that use the data include advertisers, agencies, research companies, stockbrokers and leading financial institutions.

-Since 1957, the Circulations Audit Board (CAB) has been providing advertisers, marketers and media buyers with verified distribution data, delivering credibility to the media industry.
+Since 1957, the CAB has been providing advertisers, marketers and media buyers with verified distribution data, delivering credibility to the media industry.
 Members that use the data include advertisers, advertising agencies, research companies, stockbrokers and leading financial institutions.

-Our members include business, professional and specialty publications, community and community language newspapers, exhibition organisers, e-mail distribution publishers, providers of unaddressed distribution and website publishers.
+Our service users include business, professional and specialty publications, community and community language newspapers, exhibition organisers, e-mail distribution publishers, providers of unaddressed distribution and website publishers.

 International Federation of Audit Bureaux of Circulations (IFABC)

-Both the ABA is a member of the IFABC and Paul is on the Executive Board.
+The AMAA is a member of the IFABC and Heather Craven is on the Executive Board.
 In other countries they only have one body which is referred to as the ABC as opposed to our set up of the ABC and CAB.